Gimpeh/gimptopia/Space_Elevator_Controllers/readme.txt

 This script is brand new and as of this writing, never even been parsed in an opencomputers environment.
 Use at your own risk!
 It could fail completely.

-It will be extensively tested and properly documented in the future..
+It will be extensively tested and properly documented in the near future.
-But I cant even right now.